-The registered address of the Bank's head office is at Rodelsa Hall, R.N.
+The registered address of the Bank's head office is at Ground Floor Rodelsa Hall, R.N.
 Pelaez Boulevard, Kauswagan, Cagayan de Oro City.
-The Bank has seven (7) branches located in Kitaotao, Libona, and Valencia in Bukidnon, in Cogon and Velez in Cagayan de Oro City, and in Butuan in Caraga Region.
+As of December31, 2022, the Bank has seven (7) branches located in Kitaotao, Libona, and Valencia in Bukidnon, in Velez in Cagayan de Oro City, in Butuan in Caraga Region, and in Pagadian in Zamboanga del Sur.